magento/merchdocs/src/customers/account-company-update.md

 title: Updating a Company Profile
 ---

-The company profile can be maintained from the storefront by the company admin, and also from the Admin by the store administrator.
+The company profile can be maintained from the storefront by the company administrator, and also from the Admin by the store administrator.

 ![]({% link images/images-b2b/company-update.png %}){: .zoom}
 _Company Profile_